noahehall/theBookOfNoah/0current/architectural thinking/modeling/modeling.md

 - ownership: a solid line with circle containing a plus sign
   - the circle is attached to the classifer that owns the other end
 - nodes: shown as cubes
+- decision: a big diamond, with each vertice being a decision flow

 ### structure diagrams